 The South Carolina Sociological Association exists to promote the teaching, research, and practice of sociology throughout the state of South Carolina.
 Its mission is to organize conferences, facilitate the exchange of views between members, discuss matters of broad sociological concern, establish organizational policy, and communicate sociological theory and methods of analysis to the public at large.

-President: Aristide Sechandice, Tri-County Technical College
+Past-President: Aristide Sechandice, Tri-County Technical College

 Treasurer: Jessica Doucet, Francis Marion University